 Our clients, both 24, were part of a group of five that went out to the downtown Fullerton area on a warm July evening.
 The group was celebrating the birthday of one of the five.
 There were three females and two males.
 No one was dating each other.
 They were just good friends.

-It was a good reason to enjoy oneself with friends and our clients certainly did, evening planning to take an Uber home instead of driving, as they anticipated drinking plenty.
+It was a good reason to enjoy oneself with friends and our clients certainly did, even planning to take an Uber home instead of driving, as they anticipated drinking plenty.

 The evening was coming to an end and the group was walking to one of main streets that the Uber driver asked them to stand on so he could find them.